 Temporal drift

-This represents the relationship between time and output voltage after power-on in circuits such as power supplies.
-It is evaluated based on the voltage variation from 30 minutes to 8 hours after powering on, assuming both input and output are at rated conditions.
+In power supply circuits and similar systems, this represents the relationship between time and output voltage after the power is turned on.
+It is evaluated based on the voltage fluctuation from 30 minutes to 8 hours after power-on, with the input and output at rated conditions.
 The first 30 minutes are excluded due to initial drift.
-Typically, the rate of increase in output voltage becomes more gradual over time and eventually stabilizes at a constant value.
-For output stability, it is preferable for the time to reach this constant value to be as short as possible.
+Generally, the rate of increase in output voltage becomes more gradual over time and eventually reaches a constant value.
+For output stability, it is desirable that the time required to reach this constant value be as short as possible.